zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_its_integration_guide.rst

   filesystem is lost in the case of an asynchronous power failure.
 - ``ITS_STACK_SIZE``- Defines the stack size of the Internal Trusted Storage Secure Partition.
-This value mainly depends on the platform specific flash drivers, the build type(debug, release and minisizerel) and compiler.
+This value mainly depends on the platform specific flash drivers, the build type (Debug, Release and MinSizeRel) and compiler.

 --------------